prasadkakde/Medi-Vault/Readme.md

+> # MediVault

+MediVault is a healthcare management system that helps hospitals manage patients, doctors, and medical records digitally.

 🏥 MediVault – Digital Health Record System

 MediVault is a role-based web application for managing digital health records (EHR) securely.